AdobeDocs/advertising.en/help/integrations/analytics/data-variances.md

 ### Potentially Different Lookback Windows and Attribution Models

-The [!DNL Analytics for Advertising] integration uses two variables (eVars or rVars \[reserved eVars]\) to capture the [EF ID and AMO ID](ids.md).
+The [!DNL Analytics for Advertising] integration uses two variables ([!DNL eVars] or [!DNL rVars] \[reserved [!DNL eVars]]\) to capture the [EF ID and AMO ID](ids.md).
 These variables are configured with a single lookback window (the time within which click-throughs and view-throughs are attributed) and an attribution model.
 Unless otherwise specified, the variables are configured to match the default, advertiser-level click lookback window and attribution model in Adobe Advertising.

-However, lookback windows and attribution models are configurable in both Analytics (via the eVars) and in Adobe Advertising.
+However, lookback windows and attribution models are configurable in both Analytics (via the [!DNL eVars]) and in Adobe Advertising.
 Further, in Adobe Advertising, the attribution model is configurable not only at the advertiser level (for bid optimization) but also within individual data views and reports (for reporting purposes only).
 For example, an organization may prefer to use the even distribution attribution model for optimization but use last touch attribution for reports in Advertising DSP or [!DNL Advertising Search, Social, & Commerce].
 Changing attribution models changes the number of attributed conversions.

 If a reporting lookback window or attribution model is modified in one product and not in the other, then the same reports from each system will show distinct data: